nventive/MessageDialogService/README.md

 ```

 ### WinUI
 When using the WinUI version of the package, a different type of `Dispatcher` needs to be given to the constructor.
+Instead of a `CoreDispatcher`, the WinUI package will expecting a `DispatchQueue`.
 ```
+var dispatch = DispatcherQueue.GetForCurrentThread();

 _messageDialogService = new MessageDialogService.MessageDialogService(dispatch,
 				new MessageDialogBuilderDelegate(
 					key => "key",